 I have to laugh when I see “horse sense” as the second main synonym for practicality.

-When I was about 6 years old, maybe for Christmas or a birthday I was given a book on horses.
+When I was 6 years old, I was given a book on horses.
 Each chapter had a large picture of a beautiful horse and a page or two of interesting facts.
 I remember a graceful white Arabian with arched neck and tail; a team of black Percherons in harness, muscles rippling; high-stepping Lipizzaner stallions; a tall Tennessee Walker, very flashy; a Mustang galloping across the plains; and an American Quarter Horse called Traveler.
-I read the book until the pages wore out and I could quote it by heart.
+I read the book until the pages wore out.
+I could quote it by heart.

 I wanted a horse.

-Every Saturday morning, I got my allowance—five cents times my age.
+Every Saturday morning, I got my allowance—five cents times my age was an appropriate amount in in the 1940s.
 I watched each week as my friends and my brother spent their money on candy, chewing gum and cheap toys.
 By Monday, they had nothing.
 Meanwhile, my money almost always went straight into my piggy bank.

-The first year, I saved 5 cents times 6-years-old times 50 weeks, for a total of $15.
-By the end of the second year, I had added $18 and had $23 in total.
+The first year, I saved 5 cents times 6 years old times 52 weeks, for a total of 15 dollars and 60 cents.
+By the end of the second year, I had added $18.20 and had $33.80 in total.
 And so forth, for four more years.
-In the final two years, relatives who asked me what I wanted for my birthday or for Christmas realized I was serious when I said “money for my horse,” and that’s what they gave me.
+In the final two years, relatives who asked me what I wanted for my birthday or for Christmas realized I was serious when I said, “money for my horse,” and that’s what they gave me.

 Wahini and I explored miles and miles of Georgia countryside together.
 She was so big that without a saddle the only way I could mount her was to put her next to a fence, climb up and swing a leg over her from a precarious perch on top of a fence post.
-If we were about to go home after a long hot day on the road, she would stand nicely, get me on her back and head to the water trough.
-However, if we were taking a break in the shade where the grass was wet and tasty, she might wait until the moment I was off balance and then step delicately aside, reaching her sinuous neck out toward a succulent blade of green.
-It was as though she didn’t even notice my predicament.
+If we were about to go home after a long hot day on the road, she would practice her manners until I was ensconced on her back and then head home to the water trough.
+However, if we were only taking a break in the shade and the grass was wet and tasty, she might wait until the moment I was off balance and then step delicately aside, reaching her sinuous neck out toward a succulent blade of green — as though she didn’t even notice my predicament.
 When I brought it to her attention, usually at the top of my lungs, I swear she would grin at me.

-We were a partnership, she and I, having the time of our lives doing exactly what we wanted to do.
-I had her only for a year or so, until my father got transferred again.
-But a year is a long time when it is filled with memories that still make me smile almost 60 years later.
+Wahini and I had the time of our lives.
+I had her for just one year, until my father got transferred again to another military base.
+But a year is a long time when it is filled with memories that, 70 years later, still make me smile.

-I remember my Wahini in full stride on a dirt road way away from everywhere, pounding the earth, conquering my soul.
+I remember my Wahini in full stride on a dirt road way away from everywhere, pounding the earth, freeing my soul.
 At such times, we became one creature with no other thought except speed.
-Listen to this and you’ll see what I mean:

 I remember my Wahini in a storm, soaking and shivering.
-I could not get her to enter the little stable in the pecan orchard where she was corralled.
-No matter how much I cajoled, yelled or carried on, she planted her hooves firmly in the mud and refused to get even close to that scary thing over there.
+I had tried for an hour to get her to enter the little stable in the pecan orchard where she was corralled.
+No matter how much I cajoled, yelled or carried on, however, she planted her hooves firmly in the mud and refused to get even close to that scary thing over there.
 I gave up finally after I started shivering inside my raincoat.
 I trudged home and spent a miserable night in my warm dry bed.
 The next morning, I got up early and hauled a bucket of warm mash up to the corral.
 I found my girl in the stable with her head poking out at me looking completely self-satisfied.
-She had taken her time, overcome her fear and solved her own problem.
+She had taken her time, overcome her fear and gotten warm and dry when she was good and ready.

 So there is he is, the farrier, crouching awkwardly, examining a hoof—and my Wahini gets that gleam in her eye.
 Before my mother or I can say a word, she nonchalantly lifts her other foot off the ground.
 This leaves the farrier holding close to 400 pounds of a horse’s entire back end between his knees.
 I do my thing; I yell at her.
 She grins and holds her position.
 The farrier panics, and he yells.
 My mother runs for a nearby bucket of pecans, shoves a handful under her nose and yells, “You put your foot down, you get pecans.”